rmosolgo/graphql-ruby/guides/subscriptions/subscription_classes.md

 }
 ```

-If you configuure fields with `null: true`, then you can return different data in the initial subscription and the subsequent updates.
+If you configure fields with `null: true`, then you can return different data in the initial subscription and the subsequent updates.
 (See lifecycle methods below.)

 Instead of a generated type, you can provide an already-configured type with `payload_type`: